ⓘ This page has been translated using artificial intelligence.

 Video generators

-WAN 2.1(opens in new tab) originates from China and is also one of the most advanced video AIs.
-It can create fluid videos from text, images or short clips.
-It is particularly good at handling people, Asian and global cultural content, and dynamic scenes.
+WAN(opens in new tab) originates from China and is also one of the most advanced video AIs.
+It can create fluid videos from text, images and short clips.
+The current version, WAN 2.5 (as of February 2026), builds on the strengths of earlier models and adds native audio generation.
+Dialogues, sound effects and ambient noises are generated together with the video.

 In addition, there are many other types of artificial intelligence for a wide variety of applications, such as medical or financial assistants.
 AI also helps with intelligent data processing and analysis in research.